 (a) Each group self-insurer and/or group member making application for a Certificate of Consent to Self-Insure or requesting an Interim Certificate of Consent to Self-Insure shall pay a non-refundable filing fee at the time of filing the application or requesting the Interim Certificate on the following basis:

-(1) A filing fee to accompany a new group self-insurer application shall be $1,000 for the group application and an additional $500 for each group member application submitted with the group self insurer's application;
+(1) A filing fee to accompany a new group self-insurer application shall be $1,000 for the group application

-(2) For each additional group member's application, the filing fee shall be $500 if no Interim Certificate has previously been issued to the applicant or $400 if an Interim Certificate has been issued and is in effect at the time the application is submitted;
+(2) For each group member's application, the filing fee shall be $500

-(3) For each Request for an Interim Certificate submitted pursuant to Section 15482.1 of these regulations, the filing fee shall be $100.

-(b) Any subsequent re-filing of an application by an existing group self-insurer or group member following a merger, acquisition, or reincorporation shall be considered a new group self-insurer or group member application and each such new filing shall be subject to a filing fee pursuant to subsections (a)(1) through (a)(3) of this section.
+(b) Any subsequent re-filing of an application by an existing group self-insurer or group member following a merger, acquisition, or reincorporation shall be considered a new group self-insurer or group member application and each such new filing shall be subject to a filing fee pursuant to subsections (a)(1) or (a)(2) of this section.

 Note: Authority cited: Sections 54, 55 and 3702.10, Labor Code.
 Reference: Sections 59, 3700, 3702.5 and 3702.10, Labor Code.